mzimbres/rtcpp/README.md

   thing about standard containers in C++ is the way they handle memory.
 There are some things that make me regret using them:

-  1) If you are using the default allocator you are probability using malloc for each new item inserted in your container, malloc in turn makes use of system calls to make room for the new inserted item.
+  1) If you are using the default allocator you are probabily using malloc for each new item inserted in your container, malloc in turn makes use of system calls to make room for the new inserted item.
 Imagine yourself using new to allocate space for an int as would be the case for std::set<int> for example.
-To avoid that, one has to stick to custom allocators, however this does no solve all the problems (Even in the new C++11 allocator model).
+To avoid that, one has to use custom allocators, however this does no solve all the problems (Even in the new C++11 allocator model).